-Applicants are strongly encouraged to read the Moreton Bay Regional Council’s Individual Achievement Fund guidelines to determine their eligibility and for further information about each funding opportunity.
+Applicants are strongly encouraged to read the Moreton Bay Regional Council’s Individual Achievement Grant guidelines to determine their eligibility and for further information about each funding opportunity.

 Applications are invited all year round and can be submitted at any time.